MaxHaertwig/SwiftyHolidays/README.md

 A swifty library for checking whether a given Date is a holiday in a specific country or state.
 It can also generate a list of holidays in a given year.

+## Example Project

+Feel free to take a look at [SwiftyHolidays Example](https://github.com/MaxHaertwig/SwiftyHolidays-Example) to get a better feeling of how to use this library.

 ## Installation

 **Xcode Project**